nin-jin/node-jin/README.md

 Tree
 ----

 Tree - new format for representing of tree structures.
 This is two-dimension format like YAML but collection-oriented like XML.
-This is very simple and very fast format (i.e. nodejs implementation 15x faster than "yaml-js", but 10x slover tan native json-parser).
+This is very simple and very fast format (i.e. this implementation ~15x faster than "yaml-js", but ~10x slover than native json-parser).

 Basic example (like INI):